Making homemade bird treats is a perfect way to provide your pet companions with a delicious nutritious diet, show them affection and save you money!

 This recipe is specifically designed for parrots and is aimed at birds that regularly eat dry pellets.

-- Blend pellets into a powder, this will be your ‘flour’
+- Blend pellets into a powder, this will be the flour for our recipe

 - Grate large fruits and vegetables with a cheese-grater

-- Add a small handful of selected seeds/nuts
+- Add a small handful of a sprout mix (or seeds and nuts)

 Start off by gathering your ingredients and equipment.
-You don’t need any extra things if you already own pellets.
-I always get my pellets from my local pet shop.
-You can use a range of fruits and vegetables in this, but Chika’s favorites are carrot, corn, and apple, but often I’ll just use whatever is hanging round in my fridge.
+You don’t need any extra things if you already have pellets.
+Prepare your fruits and vegetables - Chika’s favorites are carrots, corn, and apples, but often I’ll just use whatever is hanging around in my fridge.
 I also find that creamed corn can help the consistency of the mixture.

 The main piece of equipment you need is a blender or food processor.
 I use a handheld blending stick with a small food processor attachment that I find does this really successfully.
 I wouldn’t recommend trying to hand crush the pellets as they are very hard to break and will take a lot of time and effort.

-Mix all your veggies and fruit with the pellet ‘flour’, oats, seeds/nuts, and cooked rice/quinoa.
+Mix all your veggies and fruit with pellet flour, oats, sprout mix, coconut, and creamed corn.
 I’m not using any rice today because I was a bit lazy and didn’t want to cook it up!
 But it can be very useful for consistency, this is one of the reasons I use creamed corn.
 If you aren’t using creamed corn or a cooked grain and you find the mixture too dry, you can add a bit of water to make the consistency more dough-like.
-I generally find that the fruit and veg along with a cooked grain add this moisture naturally.
+I generally find that the fruit and vegetables mixed along with cooked grains add this moisture naturally.

 The consistency is a bit stickier than a normal baking cookie dough.
-From here there are lots of options for what to do with it: cookies, treat balls, freeze it, use it as is.
-This recipe makes a lot of mixtures so you can use it for a few things.
+From here there are lots of options for what to do with it: you can make cookies, treat balls, you can freeze it, or use it as is.
+This recipe makes a lot of dough so you can use it for a few other recipes, e.g. yummy and healthy treat balls.
 I always freeze a large amount because I prefer to make it in bulk and have treats stored away for a few months.

-Take some mixture and flatten it onto baking paper.
+Take some dough mixture and flatten it onto baking paper.
 Then use some cookie cutters or just cut it into smaller pieces.
-I really enjoy making cute shaped food for Chika but it’s a bit more time-consuming.
+I really enjoy making cute-shaped food for Chika but it’s a bit more time-consuming.
 A fun way to make the cookies more exciting is to use some small colored pellets like sprinkles!

 Bake the cookies until they harden a little and hold their shape when picked up.
-You shouldn’t cook them till they brown, just so they harden.
+You shouldn’t cook them till they get brown, just so they harden.
 This can be quite variable depending on their size.
-The little cookies only took 10 minutes at 180°C (356°F) but the larger ones took 15min.
+The little cookies only took 10 minutes at 180°C (356°F) but the larger ones took 15 minutes.

 Leave them to cool and then they’re ready to go!
-Hope you and your flock enjoy!
+Hope you and your flock enjoy this delicious recipe.